Ownership Mental Model

 [fold 0 +]]

-Each intermediate vector is consumed by the next step and its memory can be reused immediately.
-No garbage collector needed, no manual free calls, just values flowing through a pipeline.
+Each intermediate vector is consumed by the next step, and its memory is free to be reused at once.
+No garbage collector, no manual frees, only values flowing through the pipeline.